-Africa Union is campaigning to end conflict in Africa through a campaign dubbed: silencing the guns by 2020.
+Africa Union is campaigning to end conflict in Africa through a campaign dubbed: silencing the guns in Africa by 2020.

 During the celebrations of 50 years of African Union, it was agreed that conflict is one of the biggest challenges facing Africa.
 These conflicts are now barriers towards achieving Agenda 2063 of the African Union.